Mufti Tariq Masood.

 Masood doesn’t stop here.
 He now tells the pujari that wherever he has travelled in Pakistan, he has “always” found Hindus, Christians and Sikhs being treated well by the majority Muslims.
 “Why has this impression been made globally that Muslims do not treat others well in Pakistan?
 Has anybody ever pointed a gun at you?”
 Masood asks the pujari who seems to evade the question by asking someone to get water and tea for the visitors.

 Masood now asks the pujari if he eats cow meat.
-He also asks if Hindus can marry four times like Muslims do, promoting Masood’s group to burst into laughter.
+He also asks if Hindus can marry four times like Muslims do, prompting Masood’s group to burst into laughter.

 It is pertinent to mention here that Tariq Masood was caught propagating child marriage and paedophilia to a large crowd of his listeners a couple of years ago.
 He told his followers to marry three widows or divorcees promising that, in return, he would ensure they get a fourth bride who is a minor and a virgin.